justinkirk8/Accidentally_Late/README.md

  - Switching to a public repo activated the merge request requiring approval.
 Send a slack message in #github when you post a request.
 ### - Each team member has at least 4 commits for the duration of the first segment
  - Be sure to commit as you go so that we can hit this goal.
+ - While in process, all patch branches will be kept.
+Once final commit count is made for deliverable 4, all patch branches will be removed.

 ## Machine Learning Model

 ### MLM Preliminary Diagram